vismodo/QuickReader/README.md

 Quickreader is a chrome extension that adds a simple yet effective reading list manager.

+## Features

+- Add and delete pages from a reading list
+- Organise pages into 8 folders
+- Rename folders

 ## Installing
 1. Download the `quickreader.crx` file from [here](https://github.com/vismodo/QuickReader/releases/latest).